PaulDHaes/PaulDHaes/README.md

 ### Grafana setup
 Setup grafana so it can querry data from influxdb.
 This can be done by simply adding a new database and fill in the fields for influxdb2.
+Login -> left botom cornor click on the gear icon and select datasource -> add influxdb database -> change querry language to flux -> in http -> url change it to http://172.19.0.3:8086 for AUTH chose only basic auth -> set Basic Auth Details -> change this to the influxdb username and password form the .env file for InfluxDB Details -> Organization, token and default bucket are in the .env file -> save and test

+#### Import basic dashboard
+Go to Left 4 squars and click import dahsboard -> copy and past the json dashboard data in.
+If the data is not loaded click the title name of the dashboard panel like Fase1,2 & 3 -> click edit -> click on the eye icon at the botom twice.
+Normally this should fix it or you just need to wait 1-5 minutes.

 ## Make it your own
 - Edit the telegraf config so you can have more data from maybe other devices of you network.